iref-use/ps4-remote-pkg-sender/Troubleshoot.md

 ## Can't see HB-Store Tab
 You have to activate that feature first on Settings below the feature list.

+## Can't see HB-Store Items
+Due the new security policy on pkg-zone.com you need to use the latest version greater then v2.9.

 ## Legacy or Refactored HB-Store Mode?
 Legacy Mode is still there if you have a custom server with the "old cdn host".
 Refactored Mode (recommended) implements the new Store Site API and have multiple